 The complement system is a very important part of the innate immune system that helps us to combat invading pathogens.
 Activation of the complement cascade is a tightly regulated and well-maintained process, however when dysregulated it has been implicated in a number of inflammatory and autoimmune disorders.
 The research in our lab focuses predominantly on the C5a and C3a complement proteins, both key inflammatory mediators.
 C3a binds to C3aR and C5a binds to either C5a1 and C5a2.

-We are researching a particular class of receptors involved in inflammation called GPCRs, or G protein coupled receptors.
+These receptors we are researching belong to a particular class of receptors involved in inflammation called GPCRs, or G protein coupled receptors.
 GPCRs account for up 30% of the targets of drugs currently on the market and are of interest to Big pharma, academia and biotech.
 They are commonly referred to as 7TM proteins as they are composed of seven helices that span the membrane.
 They are implicated in many disease types, due to their widespread expression in a number of different cell types, particularly immune cells.
-We are interested in GPCRs and the pathology of native and synthetic ligands for these receptors that play a central role in host defence .
-Excessive receptor activation and disregulation has been linked to a number of different disease types, including rheumatoid arthritis , sepsis and Alzheimer’s .
+We are interested in GPCRs and the pathology of native and synthetic ligands for these receptors that play a central role in host defense .
+Excessive complement receptor activation and dysregulation has been linked to a number of different disease types, including rheumatoid arthritis , sepsis and Alzheimer’s .
 Whilst much effort (20 years+) has been put into the development of potent antagonists against this receptor, there are no marketed antagonists to date.

 Monk, P. N.; Scola, A. M.; Madala, P.; Fairlie, D. P., Br.
 J. Pharmacol.
 2007, 152, 429.